 Does total reproductive investment scale isometrically with seed size, as has been previously suggested?

-Across species, does investment in seed provisioning increase with seed size, and decrease with seedset, as hypothesised?
+Across species, does proportional investment in seed provisioning (versus pollen attraction) increase with seed size, and decrease with seedset, as hypothesised?

 Within a species, do total accessory costs or particular accessory cost components shift with plant size, age, or reproductive investment?